unidoc/unipdf-examples/table-info/README.md

 This is given as `[][]int` of row, column values.

 ## What can we do with this information?
 Getting the table information from the text side gives us an access to the text related information of the tables.
-Here are some sample usages.
+Here are some sample usages of this method.
 1. Text distribution </br>
 The distribution of the text inside tables vs out side tables. </br>
 The code at [table_info.go](./table_info.go) demonstrates how to calculate the distribution of the page content.